The application for the 2024 entering cohort is now available at https://applypsp.phoenixmed.arizona.edu/.

 - From rural Arizona.

-Support is needed to help prepare select disadvantaged students for a future in medical school.
+Support is needed to help provide disadvantaged students a future in medical school.
 Your gift will not only help students but also assist the college in building a pipeline of exceptional medical school candidates who reflect our community.
-To make a gift to the Pathway Scholars Program, contact the development office at 602-827-2011.
+To make a gift to the Pathway Scholars Program, contact the development office.